du2x/jwtlab/README.md

 ## What does JWTLAB do?

-It runs a webserver (Flask) on at localhost, port 5000, exposing the following routes:
+It runs a webserver (Flask) on localhost, port 5000, exposing the following routes:

 1. `/signin`: receives a login/password combinades and validates it.
 If it's correct, the response will contain a authentication token.
-2. `/public`: a simple endpoint that doesn't demands a valid token.
+2. `/public`: a simple endpoint that doesn't demand a valid token.
 3. `/restricted`: a simple endpoint that demands a valid token.

 ## How to run JWTLAB?